 - Regulation of metabolic functions

-- Regulation of functions of skin
+- Regulation of functions of the skin

-- Behaviour and psychological state
+- Behavior and psychological state

 What Are High Prolactin Levels?

-Before understanding more about high prolactin levels in non pregnant females, we need to know what the normal reference range is.
+Before understanding more about high prolactin levels in non-pregnant females, we need to know what the normal reference range is.